mdelpozobanos/sqlebra/README.md

 SQLebra
 =======

-SQLebra is an Agnostic SQL library wrapper supporting python data types.
+SQLebra is an agnostic SQL library wrapper supporting python data types.
 It serves as an interface between python variables and an SQL database.

 Database structure